artikcloud/artikcloud-cloudconnector-samples/template/README.md

     ...
 }
 ```
-* unit test, and so some integration test before submitting
+* made unit test, and do some integration test before submitting
+* in unit test, use text file from src/test/resources/<package> to store json,... and read content with utils.Tools.readFile()
 * if you like type checking, uncomments the class annotation `//@CompileStatic` (in this case json manipulation will be more verbose)